komv123/AgileHWProject/README.md

 ### 1. **Visualizer (Top Level)**
 The **Visualizer** is the top-level module that acts as the entry point for the hardware design.
-- **Clock Domain Crossing**: It manages the distinct clock domains—the high-speed system clock (used for the heavy Mandelbrot computation) and the pixel clock (required for strict VGA timing).
+- **Clock Generator**: It manages the distinct clock domains—the high-speed system clock (used for the heavy Mandelbrot computation) and the pixel clock (required for strict VGA timing).
 - **IO Mapping**: It instantiates the sub-modules and maps their inputs/outputs to the physical FPGA pins defined in the constraints file (Clock, Reset, VGA HSync/VSync, RGB pins, and Buttons).
 - **Input Handling**: It debounces and interprets the button inputs to control the viewport (x, y, zoom) before passing these parameters to the Compute Engine.
 - **Integration**: It connects the data pipeline from the `ComputeModule` -> `Pipeline` -> `VideoBuffer` -> `VGA` output.